 As with the home scales, I do not suggest that the My Weigh scales here are THE epitome of pro scales; there are other My Weigh scales and plenty of other scale manufacturers I haven’t had the pleasure to examine.
 But this scale is certainly one I recommend wholeheartedly.

 Got a recommendation for a different scale?
-I (and probably other readers) would love to hear what scale you’ve used and found pretty darn awesome!
+I (and probably other readers) would love to hear what scale you’ve used and found pretty darn awesome (or complete poop)!
 Pop your comment below and share!

 Scale Shopping: Much Smaller Weights